eunos-1128/QMEAN/doc/source/score_combination.rst

   QMEAN can combine global scores in a linear manner, exactly the same way as local scores.
 A problem are single values, that can be NaN.
-To solve this problem, linear combinations get calculated for all possible combinations of the features.
+To solve this problem, linear combinations are calculated for all possible combinations of the features.
 If a score of a particular structure with certain NaN scores has to be estimated, only the subset of single scores not being NaN are considered.